This story has been updated. It was originally published on February 17, 2017.

-If you play music on Spotify, then you know it’s not quite the same as stacking your shelves with vinyl.
+If you play music on Spotify, you know it’s not quite the same as stacking your shelves with vinyl.
 You’ve got access to tens of millions of songs, but keeping track of them can be a chore.
 That’s why many users build playlists.
 The problem is, it’s easy to accidentally delete one of your favorite playlists.
 Here’s how to restore vanished playlists, and preserve them for future use.

-Playlist recovery tool
+Use Spotify’s playlist recovery tool

 The first page you’ll see gives you access to all the standard account information, including your name, your profile picture, and, if you have a premium subscription, the method you use to pay Spotify every month.